Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Don’t knock the experience till you try it, and if you’re going to try a Korean bathhouse, why not make it the best at Heosimcheong Spa?
 Nothing beats a soothing hot spring soak after a rigorous hike!

 Heosimcheong Spa is in between Geumgang Park and Oncheonjang subway station, so it’s pretty much on the way.
+You can get a discount if you buy your spa tickets in advance here.

 Last, the Busan Marine Natural History Museum is also in the neighborhood, but I was far too relaxed after my hot spring soak at Heosimcheong to want to bother 🙂